jolie/website/docs/documentation/locations/localsocket.md

 ## Localsocket

-Localsocket are Unix domain sockets, which are communication endpoints for exchanging data between processes executing within the same host operating system.
+Localsockets are Unix domain sockets, which are communication endpoints for exchanging data between processes executing within the same host operating system.
+The feature is limited to Unix-like OSs and not available on Windows.

-The localsocket's in Jolie port definition is `localsocket`.
+The Jolie localsocket's port definition is `localsocket`.
+The implementation makes use of libmatthew-java which contains also a native (JNI) part not delivered within Jolie.
+It may be installed from the system's package repository (on Red Hat-like `yum install libmatthew-java`) or compiled manually.
+For running a localsockets program, the `libunix-java.so` library needs to be included in the system's ld cache (ldconfig) or specified by the `LD_LIBRARY_PATH` environment variable.
+If the execution fails, please try something like this: `LD_LIBRARY_PATH=/usr/lib64/libmatthew-java jolie program.ol`.</p>

 ---